DeesMood/Portswigger-Academy---Web-Security/README.md

+# Portswigger Web Academy

+I have a complete note of all the topics and writeup of the labs (Apprentice and Practitioner):

+https://docs.google.com/spreadsheets/d/1GMdZ_9Zq30h5Lz_y4O2846Mz3owlgRf3xGVpR5l7BgA/edit?usp=sharing

-# Portswigger BSCP Guide
+## Portswigger BSCP Guide

 This resource is for anyone trying to study for the ***Burp Suite Certified Practitioner*** (**BSCP**) exam.

-I've made it in two parts:

-1. A complete note of all the topics and writeup of the labs:

-https://docs.google.com/spreadsheets/d/1GMdZ_9Zq30h5Lz_y4O2846Mz3owlgRf3xGVpR5l7BgA/edit?usp=sharing

-2. I also made a per stage for BSCP note written in obsidian markdown that can be seen from [here](https://github.com/DeesMood/Portswigger-Academy---Web-Security/tree/main/BSCP/Topics)
+I made a per stage for BSCP note written in obsidian markdown that can be seen from [here](https://github.com/DeesMood/Portswigger-Academy---Web-Security/tree/main/BSCP/Topics)

-## Personal Tips
+### Personal Tips

 **1. Follow [the preparation methodology](https://portswigger.net/web-security/certification/how-to-prepare#:~:text=Still%20learning%20the%20fundamentals%20of%20web%20security%3F) as stated by Portswigger.**